 What is the Googlebot?

-The Googlebot is a webCrawling-software search bot (also known as a spider or web crawler) that collects the web page information needed to provide Google search engine results pages (SERP) can be used.
+The Googlebot is a webCrawling-software search bot (also known as a spider or Webcrawler), which collects the website information used to provide Google search engine results pages (SERP) can be used.

 The bot collects documents from the web to build Google's search index.
 By constantly collecting documents, the software discovers new pages and updates existing pages.
 Googlebot Uses a distributed design that spans many computers so it can grow with the web.